PrzemyslawKlys/NDceRpc/README.md

 This project is trying to close this gap on Windows.

-Unix also has Dce/Rpc implemnte compatible in main use cases with MS Windows.
+Unix also has Dce/Rpc implementation compatible in main use cases with MS Windows.
 Hence can try to use the same approach on Unix with Mono.

 ### Design